-For Ockham, the only essential entity is God; everything else, the whole of creation, is radically contingent through and through.
+Both expressions are similar to Thomas of Aquinas’ postulate.
+For Ockham, the only fundamental force is the existence of God; everything else, the whole of creation, is radically accidental through and through.

 [with other things the same, or all other things being equal or held constant.]

-This phrase has been added later to the simplified or generalised expression of Ockham’s original statement.
+This phrase has been added later to the simplified and generalised expression of Ockham’s original statement.

 Today, Ockham’s razor sound like this:

 than more complex ones.”